oobites/Comprehensive-Google-Map-Plugin/readme.txt

 == Screenshots ==

-1. Widget editing interface.
-2. Help tooltip in action
+1. Help tooltip in action
-3. Documentation page
+2. Documentation page
-4. Shortcode builder page
+3. Shortcode builder page
-5. Generated short code in the editor
+4. Generated short code in the editor
-6. Sliders
-7. Facebook style interactive interface for managing multiple map markers and custom icons
+5. Facebook style interactive interface for map markers with custom icons and text
-8. Direction panel
+6. Direction panel
-9. Markers info window with the direction and street view
+7. Markers info window with the direction and street view
-10. Street view in the marker's infer window
+8. Street view in the marker's infer window
-11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long
+9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.6 =
+* Enhancement: Fixed title generation in widget
+* Bug: CSS class messing up other themes

+= 7.0.5 =
+* Enhancement: Single quote escape when parsing JSON
+* Enhancement: Widget title is now wrapped within the DIV and H3
+* Enhancement: It is possible now to add custom marker text to info bubbles with Wiki-like style hyper link support

+= 7.0.4 =
+* Enhancement: Making the plugin ready for translation.

+= 7.0.3 =
+* Bug: Overlooked 'address content' property in the new update in shortocode.php.
+My sincere apologies to users affected.

+= 7.0.2 =
+* Bug: Setting zoom value when fitting map to its marker bounds
+* Bug: When Geo mashup enabled, missing excerpt was appearing as NULL in the info bubble
+* Spike: Trying to resolve IE8 and jQuery 1.6.2 .attr() problems (Yep, worked)

+= 7.0.1 =
+* Bug: Enforcing zero width and height on an OBJECT HTML element
+* Enhancement: Logging was disabled for webkit browsers

 = 7.0.0 =
 * Enhancement: Huge backend rewrite in order to minimise code base by relying on JSON data files.